robsonalvesbh/robsonalves.dev/posts/2020-05-01-x-simple-tips-to-write-a-better-code.md

 ## Early returns

-If you have a chance to exit the method do it as soon as possible, so you eliminate invalid cases and then focus on the "real" purpose of the function.
+Always you have a chance to get out of a function do it as soon as possible, the main goal is to eliminate invalid cases to focus on the "real" purpose of the function.

+ your code will be more clear and less complex.

+it's very simple to implement Early return

 In some cases, using early returns optional.
 Take a look at the following example: